• Home

 Thursday Feb 15, 2018

 Leila Slimani's second novel Lullaby is a phenomenon.
 Having sold over 600,000 copies and won the Prix Goncourt in her adopted homeland of France, the book is now spreading around the world in various translations.
 A movie has begun filming in France and there are rumours of a Hollywood adaptation as well.
 The reason for the fuss is a plot that grips like a thriller and prose that dissects contemporary life like the most acute literary novel.
 The nanny of the well-to-do Masse family murders the two children in her care.
 From this terse, shocking opening, Slimani rewinds to examine the pressures that led up to the tragedy.
-In Part One of our conversation at her London publishers, Slimani talks about titles, tragedy, modern parenting, the challenges of being a nanny and how families rely on women from across the world to facilitate their lives.
-Part two to follow.

 Wednesday Feb 07, 2018